 Update: I don’t know if these guys are going out of business or what, but this is just $3 now.

-Everyone should keep an inverter in their glove box for powering laptops and other electronics in the car, and this 150W model from Aukey should be sufficient for almost everyone.
+Everyone should keep an inverter in their glove box for powering laptops and other electronics in the car, and $10 is a great price for this 150W model from Aukey.

 This $9 Aukey car charger includes both Quick Charge 3.0 and a USB-C port, making it one of the most forward-looking car chargers out there.
 This would be an amazing price for a charger with just one of those features, so to get them both for under $10 is pretty remarkable.